bstollnitz/aml-pipeline-mixed/README.md

 # How to create Azure ML resources using different methods

 This project shows how to train a Fashion MNIST model using an Azure ML pipeline, and how to deploy it using an online managed endpoint.
-It demonstrates how to create Azure ML resources using the following three methods: the Azure ML Studio UI, Python SDK, and CLI.
+It demonstrates how to create Azure ML resources using the following three methods: the Azure ML Studio UI, the Azure ML Python SDK, and the Azure ML CLI.
 It uses MLflow for tracking and model representation.

 ## Azure setup